 Filmed on location in Poland and Ukraine, A Promise Kept utilizes immersive cinematography, animation, photogrammetry, and 360 sound to not only share Fritzie’s darkest memories but the sparks of humanity that allowed her and others to survive.
 It is a story that will captivate, move, and inspire you, ensuring Fritzie’s promise is kept for generations to come.

-A Promise Kept was created and produced by world-renowned human rights center, Illinois Holocaust Museum; award-winning digital entertainment companies eyelash.ai. and 30 Ninjas, award-winning documentary filmmakers Ken Winikur of Winikur Productions and Ariel Efron; Gallagher & Associates, and The Farm 51.
+A Promise Kept was created by world-renowned human rights center, Illinois Holocaust Museum; award-winning digital entertainment companies eyelash.ai and 30 Ninjas, award-winning documentary filmmakers Ken Winikur of Winikur Productions and Ariel Efron; executive produced by Susan Abrams, CEO and Kelley Szany, VP, Education & Exhibitions of Illinois Holocaust Museum, co-produced by Illinois Holocaust Museum, Gallagher & Associates, and eyelash.ai.
 It features an original soundtrack by Emmy Award-winning studio Silver Sound.

 Lead Sponsors: Northern Trust, Lillian & Larry Goodman Foundations

-Supporting Sponsors: Richard and Jill Chaifetz Family, John W. & Jeanne M. Rowe
+Supporting Sponsors: Richard & Jill Chaifetz Family, John W. & Jeanne M. Rowe